 Live Kōkua Community Service Day

-Community Service Day is the Financial Services Roundtable’s annual nationwide community service initiative.
-This is the tenth year that Bank of Hawaii, the only participating financial institution in Hawaii, has participated in this event.
+Community Service Day is the Financial Services Roundtable’s nationwide community service initiative, and includes participants in all 50 states.
+This is the eleventh year that Bank of Hawaii, the only participating financial institution in Hawaii, is participating in this event.